Sturgeon in 'difficult position' over top rate tax – Daily Business

 Sturgeon in ‘difficult position’ over top rate tax

-Nicola Sturgeon may retain the highest income tax band in the UK even though the parliament’s budget forecasters will tell her that it provides very little revenue.
+Nicola Sturgeon may retain the highest income tax band in the UK even though the Scottish parliament’s budget forecasters will tell her that it provides very little revenue.

 The First Minister criticised the Chancellor for rewarding the rich by scrapping the 45p Additional Rate tax band south of the border, leaving Scotland with a 46p rate for the highest earners.

-She hit back at those who called for her government to match the Chancellor’s tax changes, arguing that they rewarded the rich.
+She hit back at those who called for her government to match the Chancellor’s tax changes, arguing that they heaped benefits on the wealthy and that the package of measures sent the markets into a tailspin.

 She tweeted: “A UK gov ‘budget’ that benefits wealthiest over poor/middle income earners, tanks the £, pushes up the cost of (v substantial) borrowing, and is castigated as reckless.
 And yet Tories (& right wing commentators) will demand that @scotgov blindly follows suit.
 Mmm…”